barboa91/Polygon-Destroyer/README.md

 ## Description

 You are the protaganist in this game called Polygon Destroyer.
 Your job (a circle) is to eliminate the onslaught of polygons that want to get to close.
-Fend them off by launching Smaller versions of yourself.
-If you miss to many times, you will have exausted yourself and disapear!
+Fend them off by shooting lasers out of Jeremy's eyes!

-In order to stay alive, land successful hits on the polygons to absorb their strength.
+In order to stay alive, land successful hits on the polygons to increase your score

 ### Skills to improve